gemmaellis16/memory_game/README.md

 * It should have three different levels from easy through to difficult easy(8 cards), medium(12 cards), difficult(16 cards)
 * It should have a name option so that they can see their score on th scoreboard.
-* It should have a stop and reshuffle button option for the child.
+* It should have a reset button for the child.
 * It should have a timer so that that their time is recorded

 ### **Owner Goals**